 In the C programming language, this declaration:

 ...uses the special word int to declare that x is a variable of the integer data type.
-If the program tries to assign a non-integer value to x, the compiler will return an error.
+If the program tries to assign a non-integer value to x, the compiler returns an error.
 Similarly,